Security Industry Association Profiles KoreLock and its New WIFI-direct Smart Lock

 Walter: When people see us as newly formed, they may think we are only selling from a roadmap and that our products are still developing.
 That's not the case with KoreLock.
 We've got an available product, existing customers, and proven technology that is versatile enough to enable any software or locking mechanism.

-If you look at the industry, some companies are good at providing software solutions for access control, and others are good at manufacturing locking hardware.
+If you look at the industry, some companies excel at providing software solutions for access control, while others excel at manufacturing locking hardware.
 Korelock is the only true Smart Lock technology bridge in the middle.

 SIA: What are the biggest opportunities in the security industry right now?